gmdjunaid/robust-news-classification/notes.md

 - **Documentation**: Both scripts include comprehensive docstrings explaining purpose, parameters, return values, examples, and error handling, ensuring code readability and maintainability.
 - **Alignment with project goals**: Implements interpretable baseline models (TF-IDF + Logistic Regression/SVM) as specified in the modeling plan, serving as benchmarks against which advanced models will be compared.
 The evaluation function uses Macro-F1 as the primary metric as specified in the evaluation plan, supporting robust model comparison across different split strategies.

+#### 2025-12-01 – Embedding and transformer model modules

+- **Embedding-based modeling script created**: Added `scripts/05_embeddings_model.py` with utilities for sentence-embedding experiments.
+  - `build_embeddings(model_name="all-MiniLM-L6-v2")`: Loads a SentenceTransformer model for converting news articles into dense embeddings.
+  - `embed_text(embedder, texts)`: Encodes cleaned article text (e.g., `text_cleaned`) into NumPy embedding arrays suitable for downstream classifiers.
+  - `train_embedding_classifier(emb_train, y_train)`: Trains a Logistic Regression classifier on top of embeddings, using the same label convention (0=real, 1=fake) as the TF-IDF baselines so it can be evaluated with the shared `evaluate` function.
+- **Transformer-based modeling script created**: Added `scripts/06_transformer_model.py` with utilities for DistilBERT-style sequence classification.
+  - `FakeNewsDataset`: Lightweight Dataset wrapper that tokenizes articles on the fly for Hugging Face Trainer-based fine-tuning.
+  - `build_transformer()`, `tokenize(...)`, `train_transformer(...)`: Build, tokenize for, and fine-tune a transformer classifier on ISOT data, again respecting the 0=real, 1=fake label convention.
+  - `TransformerSklearnWrapper`: Sklearn-style wrapper exposing `.predict()` and `.predict_proba()` so transformer models can be passed directly into `scripts/04_baseline_eval.py::evaluate`, enabling consistent Macro-F1, PR-AUC, and ROC-AUC comparisons across TF-IDF baselines, embedding models, and transformers.
+ - **Alignment with project goals**: Implements the advanced modeling components (embeddings + transformer) called for in the proposal while keeping interfaces and label conventions compatible with existing preprocessing, splitting, and evaluation utilities, supporting robust comparisons under random, topic-holdout, and later cross-dataset settings.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.